 Let’s explore some of the findings of the survey and see which job sectors you are most likely to work in, according to your degree type.

-1. Job options for Business and Management graduates in UK
+1. Job options for Management graduates in the UK

 Graduates from Business degrees are highly employable and attractive to employers, because they have a lot of transferable skills, including the ability to think critically and strategically, good management skills over projects, and problem-solving skills.
 The unemployment rate rather is low; graduates’ salaries start at £17,400 and go up to £25,700.
 Also, most Bachelor’s graduates (over 50%) are pursuing a Master’s degree.